 A cost recovery plan under Alternative 2, Alternative 3, and Preferred Alternative 4 would result in an additional burden on Wreckfish ITQ shareholders when compared to Alternative 1 (No Action).
 However, Alternative 1 (No Action) is not a legally viable alternative.
 Negative economic and social effects of the cost recovery fee would be associated with the cost of the fee itself as well as the time and materials required for completing the paperwork and paying the fee.
-Payment of the fee will be through pay.gov.
-If the online system is selected, the online system will redirect the user to pay.gov and state the amount owed.
+Payment of the fee will be through "pay.gov".
+If the online system is selected (Action 2), the online system will redirect the user to "pay.gov" and state the amount owed.

 Alternatives 2 and 3 allow for fees to be submitted in more frequent increments, thereby creating a smaller payment per transaction than Preferred Alternative 4.
-The submission of payments throughout the year reduces the risk of non-payment if a shareholder or dealer (sub-action 6.1) goes out of business before payment is received.
-While the payment may increase burden on the payee, the increased frequency may ensure full payment is made and the collected fees not spent on other fishing business actions.
+The submission of payments throughout the year reduces the risk of non-payment if a shareholder or dealer (subaction 6.1) goes out of business before payment is received.
+While the payment may increase the burden on the payee, the increased frequency may ensure full payment is made and the collected fees not spent on other fishing business actions.

-Preferred Alternative 4 may require less effort to pay fees since it would only be required once per year, and thus there may be a slightly lesser burden associated with this alternative in relation to Alternatives 2 and 3.
+Preferred Alternative 4 may require less effort for the shareholder to pay fees since it would only be required once per year, and thus there may be a slightly lesser burden associated with this alternative in relation to Alternatives 2 and 3.
 Preferred Alternative 4 would require the entire fee to be paid in one payment and not allow the expense to be paid in increments throughout the year.
 Under this alternative, the agency would need to set a timeline to stop calculating the fee in order for payment to be made in the last quarter.
-Those landings not included would be move to the next year's cost recovery fee payments.
+Those landings not included would be moved to the next year's cost recovery fee payments.

-Alternative 2 and Alternative 3 would have increased administrative impacts compared to Preferred Alternative 4, depending on the alternative selected in Sub-Action 6.1.
+Alternative 2 and Alternative 3 would have increased administrative impacts compared to Preferred Alternative 4, depending on the alternative selected in Sub-Action 15.1.
 Under Alternative 2, fees would be collected upon landing.
 Alternative 3 may not differ as landing and sales often occur in the same time frame and ex-vessel price is required to calculate the cost recovery fee.
-Alternatives 2 and 3 may not be viable options if the fishermen is selected in sub-action 6.1.
+Alternatives 2 and 3 may not be viable options if the fishermen are selected in sub-action 15.1.
 As the fee would need to be collected at the time of landing, report of landing, or sale, the agency may not be able to enter that information through pay.gov in sufficient time to collect the fee as stated by MSA.
-If the dealer was selected under sub-action 6.1, the fee could be collected by the dealer as an agent for NMFS, and submission could occur under alternatives in sub-action 6.3.
-Preferred Alternative 4 would result in the fewest transactions between the permit holder and NOAA Fisheries, but entails the greatest risk of unrecovered fees due to non-payment.
+If the dealer was selected under sub-action 15.1, the fee could be collected by the dealer as an agent for NMFS, and submission could occur under alternatives in sub-action 15.3.
+Preferred Alternative 4 would result in the fewest transactions between the permit holder and NOAA Fisheries but entails the greatest risk of unrecovered fees due to non-payment.
 With the electronic ITQ program as proposed in Action 2, it is expected that the electronic system will be able to track and collect these payments in a way that is less burdensome to permit holders, dealers and the agency compared to a paper-based program.

-2.6.3 Sub-Action 6-3.
+2.15.3 Sub-Action 15-3.
 Frequency of wreckfish individual transferable quota program cost recovery fee submission.

 Alternative 1 (No Action).
-Do not implement a cost recovery plan for the wreckfish individual transferable quota program.
+Do not implement requirements for the frequency of the collection of the cost recovery fees for the wreckfish individual transferable quota program.